 15 Quick Tips for Managing Caregiver Stress

-To combat feelings of overwhelm, anxiety, and frustration, it helps to have a long list of ways to cope and get relief.
+When you’re caring for an older adult, caregiver stress is part of the job.
+To combat feelings of anxiety and frustration, it helps to have a long list of ways to cope and get relief.

-From these, we selected the top 15 stress relief tips that are most useful and realistic for busy caregivers.
+The Rising Spoon has a great article with over 30 helpful stress-relief tips.
+From these, we selected the top 15 stress-relief tips that are most useful and practical for busy caregivers.

 1. Take slow, deep breaths